gustavsvik/wagger/README.md

 # wagger
 ![](cloud/client/images/0.png)
-Front-end part of project aimed at creating a general back-to-front solution for hosting, initialization, configuration and data acquisition from wired and wireless nodes and gateways, local data storage, on-demand web host data replication and streaming to a basic browser view and control interface.
+Front-end part of project aimed at creating a general back-to-front solution for hosting, initialization, configuration and data acquisition from wired and wireless nodes and gateways, local data storage, on-demand cloud host data replication and streaming to a basic browser view and control interface.
 ![](cloud/client/images/4.jpg)
 <dl>
   <!-- <dt>Definition list</dt> -->